-Social and economic factors (such as population density, availability of access ways and electric energy sources, conditions for protection of automatic measurement sites against damage) and meteorological conditions in the NPP site area estimated in accordance with the data resulting from many years of observation are taken into consideration for selection of locations for automatic dose rate measurement stations.
+The factors that shall be taken into consideration for selection of locations for automatic dose rate measurement stations shall include social and economic factors (such as population density, availability of access ways and electric energy sources, conditions for protection of automatic measurement stations against damage) and meteorological conditions in the NPP site area estimated in accordance with the data resulting from many years of observation.

-Information display boards shall be installed in the locations where the equipment of automatic measurement sites is mounted; these boards shall be used to display current radiation background in local points.
+Information display boards shall be installed in the locations where the equipment of automatic measurement stations is mounted; these boards shall be used to display current radiation background in local points.
 Also, large-size display board shall be installed in Ostrovets for the same purposes.

 8.5.2.
-Radiation monitoring observation stations.
+Radiation monitoring observation stations

 The NPP is a nuclear facility, hazardous in terms of radiation.
-Taking into consideration that the NPP attracts special interest as a source of radioactive pollution of environment, the project of the radiation monitoring system has been prepared, covering the 30-km zone near the NPP on the territory of the Republic of Belarus.
-The proposed list of observation stations, parameters to be controlled and related observation procedures are presented in table 9.
+Taking into consideration that the NPP attracts special interest as a source of radioactive pollution of environment, the project of the radiation monitoring system has been prepared, covering the 30-km zone near the NPP.
+See Table 9 for the proposed list of observation stations, parameters to be controlled and related observation procedures.